secure-software-engineering/DroidBench/README.md

 ----------------
 * **ArrayAccess1**: Stores both a tainted and an untainted value in an array and then leaks the untainted one.
 Array indices are constants.
 * **ArrayAccess2**: Stores both a tainted and an untainted value in an array and then leaks the untainted one.
 Array indices are calculated.
+* **HashMapAccess1**: Stores both a tainted and an untainted value in a hash map and then leaks the untainted one.
+Map keys are constants.
 * **ListAccess1**: Both a tainted and an untainted value are stored in a list.
 Only the untainted value is leaked.

 Callbacks